schuler-robotics/detectword_pico/README.md

 Discussion
 ----------
-The Detectword_pico project uses Tinygo (ref-tinygo), a Go compiler for embedded environments, to create a word detector, commonly referred to as a 'hot word' or 'wake word' detector.
-The target hardware is the Raspberry Pi Pico, a low cost and high function ARM microcontroller with analog inputs and general purpose digital I/O.
+Detectword_pico is a word detector, also referred to as a 'hot word' or 'wake word' detector.
+The hardware target is the Raspberry Pi Pico board.
+The Pico RP2040 is high function ARM microcontroller with analog inputs, general purpose digital I/O, and a retail cost of 1 USD (2022).
+Detectword_pico is writen in Go (@ref-go) and compiled to a UF2 firmware with Tinygo (@ref-tinygo), a Go compiler for embedded environments.

-Popular techniques for spoken word classification involve creating a spectrogram (@ref-spectrogram), which encapsulates time and frequency characteristics into a two dimensional array.
-Spectrogram arrays are well suited for image representations, and image processing techniques.
-The spectrogram in Figure (1) represents the word 'raspberry' as captured by the Pico analog to digital converter (ADC), and processed by Detectword_pico.
-The colors  represent the frequency amplitude in the indexed frequency bin (vertical), during the indexed time bin (horizontal).
-The colors range from blue to red, representing low and high intensity, respectively.
+Spectrograms (@ref-spectrogram) are created, encapsulating time and frequency features into a two dimensional array.
+The spectrogram arrays are well suited to image processing techniques.
+The spectrogram in Figure (1) represents the word 'raspberry' as captured by the Pico analog to digital converter (ADC).
+Spectrogram colors represent frequency amplitudes (vertical), and duration (horizontal), ranging from blue to red representing low and high intensity, respectively.

 <p float="left">
 <img src="https://github.com/schuler-robotics/detectword_pico/blob/master/images/xt-raspberry-4096-250.png" width="400" height="300" />